thakyZ/ue-mod-hub/resources/readme/install.md

 ### Why Does This Happen?!
 Because a few years ago windows decided they wanted $250/yr for a windows code signing license!!
-I'm just a small developer who, unfortunately, doesnt have that kind of spare cash.
+I'm just a small developer who, unfortunately, doesn't have that kind of spare cash.

 <hr class="mt-1">